sundeepbassi/supershop_v1/README.md

 Home Page

+The home page is also the landing page for anyone visiting the site.
+There is the logo and statement and the main navbar.
+Then there is a photo of a Jack Russell dog with his paw.
+There is a Browse Products button to press.

 Main navbar

 The main navbar was set underneath the search bar so that a user could easily find what they were looking for.
 The Main navbar includes: